California Continuation Education Association Plus (CCEA Plus)

 We Develop Quality Through the Promotion of High Standards

-CCEA expects that all continuation high schools will provide students with an effective instructional program that includes individualized instruction and self-paced learning.
+CCEA Plus encourages continuation high schools and community day schools to provide students with an effective instructional program that includes individualized instruction and self-paced learning.
 It is expected that all schools will follow the mandates of the education code to provide smaller classes, self-paced learning, intensified guidance services, and a variety of instructional options and vocational experiences.

 An Exemplary Program and/or Project recognition has been developed by CCEA to provide a statewide resource network of outstanding continuation high school programs that can be replicated.
 This recognition provides an opportunity for all continuation high schools to reap the benefit of successful programs of all kinds that have been developed in our schools by our members.

-We believe that continuation schools provide an alternative place in which to learn, not an alternative to learning and that our schools are intended to serve all students with educational purpose.
-We promote the development of programs that focus on student needs rather than institutional needs.
+We believe that continuation and community day schools schools provide an alternative place in which to learn, not an alternative to learning and that our schools are intended to serve all students with educational purpose.
+We promote the development of programs that focus on student needs rather than institutional needs. #AltEd (Alternative Education)

 We Make Professional Resources and Staff Development Available

 CCEA Plus has a presence on the Internet through our website at cceanet.org where current information, CCEA history, significant documents and resources, a discussion page, alternative education links and other information are provided.
 The organization also provides members who become involved in the research and development of information for use in continuation schools.
 The information includes correct attendance accounting procedures, interpretation of applicable state education codes, association newsletters and other organizational documents.
 Members of the organization regularly act as mentors for other continuation educators and often are able to provide technical assistance and support to area schools.